 All travelers must complete the Travel Screening Portal within 5 days of travel.
+Travelers who fail to do so may be denied boarding.
 Upon arrival you must produce your completed form, and any required test results.

 A 3rd hurricane in 2 weeks is bearing down on the US Virgin Islands.
 Hurricane Maria is predicted to follow a similar path to Irma and sweep across the northern Caribbean with the US Virgin islands directly in its path.
 Presently a category 1 hurricane, Maria is expected to develop into a major hurricane as it approaches and will strike the region sometime late on Tuesday 19th or early on Wednesday the 20th.

 As well as destructive winds Maria is expected to dump a foot-and-a-half of rain leading to localised severe flooding.

 The absolutely best way to survive a hurricane is to avoid one.
 Get away from it, but if you make the decision to leave make that decision early.
 Do not leave it until the last minute because you may find yourself caught without proper shelter.

 If you decide to stay and "ride it out" it is advisable to get to an authorized shelter.
 The locations of these will be broadcast, or locals will know where they are.
 If there is no shelter, prepare to "shelter in place" in an internal room without windows.